tari-labs/tari-university/src/network-analysis/probabilistic-attack/byzantine_takeover_of_the_DAN.md

             }
         </style>

-# Probability of a Byzantine Takeover of the DAN
+# Probability of a Byzantine Takeover of the Digital Assets Network

 - [Introduction](#introduction)
 - [Tari Digital Assets Network](#tari-digital-assets-network)